sara-nl/clouddocs/image_persistence.markdown

 A disk image with `persistent=yes` will keep its changes after shutdown of the VM.

-At each instantiation of the template, the image may be directly connected to the VM so that all changes are written immediately or a copy is made first and changes are copied back at shutdown of the VM.

-`Persistent=yes` implies that you cannot to run multiple VMs with a disk from the same image, because one disk image cannot be connected to more than one VM.
+`Persistent=yes` implies that you cannot connect this disk image to more than one VM at the same time.
 Compare this to a real hard drive that can only be connected to one PC at a time.
+It is possible to have the image in more than one template, as long as at most one template is instantiated.
+This can be useful when a template with 32 cores needs a software update: use a similar template with only one core.

 You can change the `persistent` property by selecting a disk and using the pencil icon to the right of the property or the drop down menu to the right of the `clone` button.